-- (2) The training program shall include inspections workshops offered by the department in different regions of the state to provide practical application of the guidance document material. - (3) On and after July 1, 2019, all inspectors shall have on file with the lead agency and the department a certificate of completion of an inspection workshop.
+- (4) The date of each surface mining operation's last financial assurance review pursuant to Section 2773.1 for each operation listed. - (e) (1) No later than December 31, 2017, the department shall establish a training program for all surface mine inspectors.
+The program shall be designed to include a guidance document, developed by the department, in consultation with the board and stakeholders, to provide instruction and recommendations to surface mine inspectors performing inspections pursuant to subdivision (b). - (2) The training program shall include inspection workshops offered by the department in different regions of the state to provide practical application of the guidance document material. - (3) On and after July 1, 2020, all inspectors shall have on file with the lead agency and the department a certificate of completion of an inspection workshop.
 An inspector shall attend a workshop no later than five years after the date of his or her most recent certificate. - (4) The adoption of the guidance document by the department pursuant to this subdivision shall be subject to the requirements of the Administrative Procedure Act (Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code). - SEC.
-12. Section 2774.1 of the Public Resources Code is amended to read: - 2774.1. (a) (1) Except as provided in subdivision (i) of Section 2770, if the lead agency or the director determines, based upon an annual inspection pursuant to Section 2774, or otherwise confirmed by an inspection of the surface mining operation, that a surface mining operation is not in compliance with this chapter, the lead agency or the director may notify issue a notice of that violation to the operator of that violation by personal service or certified mail.
-If the violation extends beyond 30 days after the date of the lead agency's or the director's notification, If the lead agency issues the notice, the lead agency shall send a copy of the notice to the director.
+11. Section 2774.1 of the Public Resources Code is amended to read: - 2774.1. (a) (1) Except as provided in subdivision (i) of Section 2770, if the lead agency or the director determines, based upon an annual inspection pursuant to Section 2774, or otherwise confirmed by an inspection of the surface mining operation, that a surface mining operation is not in compliance with this chapter, the lead agency or the director may issue a notice of that violation to the operator by personal service or certified mail.
+If the lead agency issues the notice, the lead agency shall send a copy of the notice to the director.
 The notice shall include both of the following: - (A) A description of the violation. - (B) Actions the operator shall take to correct the violation. - (2) (A) If a lead agency or the director determines that the time to correct the noticed violation will exceed 30 days, the lead agency and the operator may enter into a stipulated order to comply, with notice sent to the director.
 If the director initiated the enforcement action, the director, after consulting with the lead agency, may enter into a stipulated order to comply with the operator.
 The lead agency may, but need not, join the stipulated order with the director.